zammad/zammad-org/src/it/documentation/use/basics/find-tickets.md

 ---
 order: 3
-title: 'Trova ticket'
+title: 'Find tickets'
 ---

-# Trova ticket
+# Find tickets

 Ci sono diversi modi per trovare i ticket, a seconda del tuo caso d'uso.

-## Tramite panoramiche
+## Via overviews

 If you search for new tickets to work on, your first look should be in the overview section.
 You can either open it by clicking the `Overviews` button